beppu/webgui/README.md

 * If you don't have a commit bit, don't worry, just send a pull request from your fork
 * Generally, commit bits will be taken back if you're idle, or if you commit major things to the master branch without to discussion and wind up upsetting people
 * The project is GPL licensed (see http://www.gnu.org/licenses/gpl.html for exact terms and conditions); use and modification of this code constitutes agreement to the terms; one of the terms is that code added to the project must also be released as GPL

+## The Request Cycle

+* The root level app.psgi file loads all the config files found and loads the site specific psgi file for each, linking them to the proper host names.
+* The site psgi file uses the WEBGUI_CONFIG environment variable to find the config.
+* It instantiates the $wg WebGUI object (one per app).
+* $wg creates and stores the WebGUI::Config (one per app)
+* $wg creates the $app PSGI app code ref (one per app)
+* WebGUI::Middleware::Session is wrapped around $app at the outer-most layer so that it can open and close the $session WebGUI::Session.
+Any other wG middleware that needs $session should go in between it and $app ($session created one per request)
+* $session creates the $request WebGUI::Session::Request and $response WebGUI::Session::Response objects (one per request)
+* lib/WebGUI.pm does basic dispatch, first checking for a content handler, and then as a last resort (but the usual case), defaulting to the asset content handler
+* The content handlers are configured in the .conf file
+* The asset content handler, lib/WebGUI/Content/Asset.pm, looks up the asset by URL in the database